-The Central Mass.
-Mosquito Control Project conducted bottle assays in 2014, which test the potency of a substance on live specimens, to determine if pesticide resistance has been developing in local mosquito populations.
+In 2015 the Central Mass.
+Mosquito Control Project continued conducting bottle bioassays, which test the potency of a substance on live specimens, to determine if pesticide resistance has been developing in local mosquito populations.
 Using procedures recommended by the Center for Disease Control and Prevention, the results of unexposed mosquitoes were compared to those collected from areas serviced by the CMMCP adulticide program.
-This was the eighth season of resistance surveillance by CMMCP in this manner.
+This was the ninth season of resistance surveillance by CMMCP in this manner.
 It was determined that the level of resistance in local mosquito populations does not warrant any procedural or insecticide changes at this time.
 Despite these findings, CMMCP will continue bottle assays of local mosquito populations to monitor the levels of resistance so that if indications of resistance are observed, proper actions could be implemented to ensure control effectiveness.